ethanjhanks99/NexusList/doc/high-level-design.md

 React Native is a framework that allows you to build mobile apps for both iOS and Android using React.

 # Internal Componenets

+## Client

+The client will be responsible for rendering the UI and displaying the application views to the users.
+The client will be fully independent from the backend, allowing for easy updates and a more responsive architecture.

+## Server

+The server will be responsible for the core logic of the application, as well as querying the database as necessary.
+It will handle requests and coordinate actions between subcomponenets.

+### Endpoints

+* `GET /tasks` - get all tasks
+* `GET /task/{taskId}` - get task with id `taskId`
+* `GET /folder/{folderID}` get folder with id `folderId`

+## Database